 Use the Check All and Clear All command links to select or de-select all the provisioners in the list.

-Below the table, the Actions menu allows you to carry out bulk actions that apply to all the groups whose check boxes you have selected:
+The Actions menu allows you to carry out bulk actions that apply to all the groups whose check boxes you have selected.
+The following table lists and describes the Action menu options available for Provisioning Groups: